bututoubaobei/iron/README.md

 > Iron is a programming language that draws inspiration from [Rust](https://www.rust-lang.org/en-US/), [Swift](https://swift.org), and [TypeScript](https://www.typescriptlang.org).
 It is a personal project that aims to help developers build scalable systems in a safe, expressive manner.

+### Design Philosophies

+* Iron syntax is expressive and easily approachable.
+* The language should embrace and encourage functional programming paradigms.
+* Documentation and testing should be first-class features.

+### Getting Started

+You should be able to clone this repository and run the project with `cargo`.
+You will need Rust and LLVM installed and available on your `PATH`.

 ### Example

 Below is a pretty quick overview of the Iron language syntax.
 For more examples, check the `test` directory.